SIsilicon/WorldEdit-BE-Docs/docs/installation.md

 ### Locally

 Once you've downloaded the addon, simply open it with Minecraft to get it imported.

+!!! note

+    Android users may need a file explorer that allows opening the addon with Minecraft.
+We suggest CX File Explorer.

-If you have the same, or later version of the addon already imported, you must delete both the behaviour and resource pack in `Settings > Storage`.
+If you have the same, or later version of the addon already imported, you may need to delete both the behaviour and resource pack in `Settings > Storage`.
 In a new world, or an already existing one, add "WorldEdit [BP]" in `Behaviour Packs` and "WorldEdit [RP]" in `Resource Packs`.
 Also enable "Holiday Creator Features" and "Enable GameTest Framework" in `Experimental Features`.
 Create/Enter the world, and you're ready to use WorldEdit!

 ### Aternos Server